dellsystem/dellsystem.github.io/_posts/2019-2-4-fragments-35.md

 - startups
 - class-struggle
 - personal
+- advertising
 ---

 It's become trite to compare today's tech boom to the California Gold Rush in the 1850's.
 It's not even a remotely critical comparison to make - various proselytisers of the tech industry have accepted it, and have come up with riffs on that theme.
 The most common one I've heard is: if there's a gold rush going on, don't be one of the suckers who dig for gold.
 Instead, take advantage of the newfound market for shovels.
-You can make a lot of money selling shovels during a gold rush.
+You can make a lot of money [selling shovels during a gold rush](https://www.linkedin.com/pulse/why-its-better-selling-shovels-than-digging-gold-sam-kothari/).

 On a microscopic level, there is definitely a nugget of entrepreneurial wisdom in this advice.
 "The big money isn’t in the business, it is in the tools", suggests one [Medium post](https://medium.com/startup-grind/dont-mine-for-gold-when-you-can-sell-shovels-7ad6bc145542) hosted by Startup Grind.
 Identify a miniature Gold Rush and position yourself as a shovel-seller whose wares are must-haves for any entreprising miner.
 Time it right, and you can walk away with a ton of money, without having to take on any of the risks.
 It's a profitable business, and also one that feels ethically clean - you are providing a useful service to the miners, after all.